junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas lets out a pained groan.

-Bobby puts him down.
+Bobby loosens the grip, putting him down.
 "Cas?"

-Castiel wakes up a few more hours later, exhaling sharply.
+Exhaling sharply, Castiel wakes up.
 Eyes opening slowly, staring straight into the space in front of him, blank, then onto Bobby's screwed face, confused.

 He frowns deep, trying to pull himself up from the sofa but wobbly so much that he crashes back down the minute he puts the weight on the legs.

 "There he is."
 Bobby breathes out, not exactly relieved but at least lighter than the past seventy something hours.
 He lends a hand to help Cas balance.
 "What happened?"

-Castiel gets rid of the bandage, palm covering the wound.
-The light is still leaking from between his fingers.
-He tells him, "I was, uh...
+Castiel tears open the bandage, palm covering the wound.
+The light and human blood mix together and seep out from between his fingers.
+He grimaces, telling him with furrowed frown, "I was, uh...
 I was attacked, betrayed by one of our own."

 "Should see the other guy, right?"
 Bobby tries putting a light tone there.

 Castiel probably doesn't get the reference, he answers anyway.
 "Rachel, she was killed.
 But I was wounded.
 Need to use some safety, so... thank you."

 "You mean that finger painting?"
 Bobby eyes the sigil that he has stared for so many times over the past few day.
 It's barely visible now.
-Only a light bloody stain, smudged.
+Only a smudged bloody stain.

 Cas follows his eyes, frowning deeper.
 "Is there any other angels coming around this place while I was out?" he glares at Bobby.

 Bobby shrugs.
 "Not that I know of."

-Cas looks into him, saying gravely.
+Cas looks into him, voice graver.
 "Did you... pray to them?"

 Bobby tilts his head, having a bad feeling but has to defend himself.
 "Well, you're out, boys need a ride home, what else was I supposed to do?
 So yeah, distress call."

 Cas looks like he was about to snap, but decides at the last minute to turn it into a sigh.
-"You might just put both of us in extreme danger, me, especially.
+"You might just put both of us in extreme danger -- me, especially.
 Since Raphael might already hear it and find where I am, or at least close enough.
 I could be dead any minute by now if it's not still shielding me."

 Defeated, Bobby takes half a step back, acting as if trying to give Cas some space as he gives another attempt to stand up.
 "Well, I'm sorry.
 I guess.
 Was really out of option there."